-When looking for office chairs you might come across something called an AFRDI level or rating, or perhaps your workplace requires AFRDI certified chairs, and you wonder, what does it actually mean?
+When looking for office chairs you might come across something called an AFRDI rating, or perhaps your workplace requires AFRDI certified chairs, and you wonder, what does it mean?

 It’s not just durability that’s tested, though.
 Chairs are checked against ergonomic criteria, ensuring that their dimensions and adjustability make them suitable for the vast majority of the population.
 They check the safety of the product by ensuring proper materials and construction methods are used, that they’re not prone to easy tip-overs, and that all functions work correctly as advertised.